saurabh-saha/expenseTracker/README.md

    Multiple fields can be searched by separating using space

-2) update status as Yes/No and the user is alerted of the changes.
+2) update status as Yes/No realtime and the user is alerted of the changes.

+3) Mobile friendly page

+4) Description and User Name details is found on expanding each row.